cham11ng/sagarchamling.com/content/about-me.md

 ## Intro 🙏

 Welcome to my website!
 I'm a full stack developer with over 6 years of professional experience in information technology.
-With a strong foundation in software engineering and and programming paradigms, I'm proficient in a variety of programming languages and platforms.
+With a strong foundation in software engineering and programming paradigms, I'm proficient in a wide range of programming languages and platforms.
 With a diverse journey in the software industry, I've had the privilege of working on exciting projects and honing my skills.

 My expertise spans both front-end and back-end technologies, encompassing the likes of `Node.js`, `Python`, `React`, and various database systems.
 But I'm not just about code, I possess a profound understanding of `DevSecOps`, `Networking`, and `CyberSecurity`.
-I'm currently pursuing a Postgraduate Diploma in Cybersecurity, eager to broaden my horizons and contribute to the ever-evolving world of digital security.
-I'm a firm believer in good code quality, and I'm passionate about contributing to open-source projects.
+Currently I'm pursing PG in Cybersecurity, eager to broaden my horizons and contribute to the ever-evolving world of digital security.
+I hold a strong belief in the importance of code quality and am deeply passionate about contributing to open-source projects, promoting collaborative development within the community.

 <div class="skills">
   <a href="https://aws.amazon.com" target="_blank" rel="noreferrer">